If you've ever caught yourself thinking…

 The temptation is to look around, compare prices and quietly adjust your own.

 The difficulty is that competing on price encourages patients to compare providers rather than trust practitioners.
-That’s a difficult game to win.

 The clinics that build the strongest reputations rarely become known because they’re the cheapest.
 They become known because patients trust them.